raochongzhi/APJFMF/README.md

-Source Code for *Your Profile Reveals Your Traits in Talent Market: An Enhanced Person-Job Fit Representation Learning* (Model APJFFF)
+[SIGMOD] Source Code for *Your Profile Reveals Your Traits in Talent Market: An Enhanced Person-Job Fit Representation Learning* (Model APJFFF)
-@copyRight ChongZhi Rao